nickoala/telepot/README.md

 **[Read the reference »](https://github.com/nickoala/telepot/blob/master/REFERENCE.md)**

 <a id="async"></a>
-## Async Version (Python 3.4.2 or newer)
+## Async Version (Python 3.5+)

-#### To all Async Version Users
-I am going to stop supporting Python 3.4 on around May 31<sup>th</sup>, 2016. **Async support will start at Python 3.5.1.** Keyword `async` and `await` will be used.
-Main reason for the change is that **it is much easier to ensure closing of connection using `async with`**, which is not available in Python 3.4.
-Let's all move with the times, and not get bogged down by the past.

-Currently, telepot's async version already works with Python 3.5.1.

-**This announcement only concerns telepot's async version.
-Traditional version is not affected.**

----

 Everything discussed so far assumes traditional Python.
 That is, network operations are blocking; if you want to serve many users at the same time, some kind of threads are usually needed.
 Another option is to use an asynchronous or event-driven framework, such as [Twisted](http://twistedmatrix.com/).

-Python 3.4 introduces its own asynchronous architecture, the `asyncio` module.
+Python 3.5 has its own asynchronous architecture, the `asyncio` module.
 Telepot supports that, too.
 If your bot is to serve many people, I strongly recommend doing it asynchronously.

 The latest Raspbian (Jessie) comes with Python 3.4.2.
 If you are using older Raspbian, or if you want to use the latest Python 3, you have to compile it yourself.
 For Python 3.5.1, follow these steps: